How Long Should You Leave Aquarium Lights On—The Light Schedule

 Therefore, to best recreate these conditions in your aquarium, provide 12 hours of light a day, preferably, with bright LEDs that penetrate the water surface or make use of sunlight when you have a well-lit aquarium room..

 However, some species of tropical freshwater fish like tetras may prefer low light.
 In which case, you leave enough hiding spaces in your tank for these fish to get away.
+Here, you can check some freshwater aquarium lights.

 Cold Water Fish Light